syncfusion-content/maui-docs/MAUI/Polar-Charts/Tooltip.md

 # Tooltip in .NET MAUI Chart

-Tooltip is used to display any information or metadata of the tapped segment.
+A tooltip is used to display information or metadata of the tapped segment.
 The Polar chart provides tooltip support for all series.

 ## Define Tooltip